confluentinc/learn-kafka-courses/kafka-streams/README.md

 2. You need to let the application run for ~40 seconds to see the windowed aggregated output

 #### Time Concepts

+It's recommended to watch the [Time Concepts](https://developer.confluent.io/learn-kafka/kafka-streams/time-concepts/) and the [Hands On: Time Concepts](https://developer.confluent.io/learn-kafka/kafka-streams/hands-on-time-concepts/) videos before moving on to the exercises.

 The time concepts exercise uses an aggregation with windowing.
 However, this example uses a custom `TimestampExtractor` to use timestamps embedded in the record itself (event time) to drive the behavior of Kafka Steams